 Not only would this constitute a blatant misuse of executive authority, but it would threaten medical innovation and American competitiveness and put the U.S. on the pathway toward socialist price controls.

-Last month, a coalition of leftist special interest groups sent a letter to HHS urging the agency to use march-in rights to lower the price of six different products/classes of drugs.
+Previously, leftist special interest groups sent a letter to HHS urging the agency to use march-in rights to lower the price of six different products/classes of drugs.
 Additionally, Democrat lawmakers, including Senators Elizabeth Warren (D-Mass.) and Angus King (I-Maine) and Representatives Peter DeFazio (D-Ore.) and Lloyd Doggett (D-Texas), sent a letter to HHS Secretary Xavier Becerra urging him to use the Bayh-Dole Act’s “march-in” provision in order to manipulate the price of one specific prostate cancer medication, Xtandi.

 Before Bayh-Dole, the government took ownership over inventions that were supported by federal funding.
 However, this meant that tens of thousands of government-funded inventions were never put to use and not a single new drug funded with government support was developed.

 Bayh-Dole allowed academic institutions and businesses to keep ownership of their IP to encourage medical innovation.
 After all, the government never conducted the research, they simply financed it.
 Oftentimes, the government’s financing comes nowhere close to the amount privately invested in the creation of the drug.
 In fact, the federal government provided just $500,000 to fund research for the creation of the aforementioned drug Xtandi, while Astellas, a private company, then invested $1.4 billion in research and development expenses on the drug.